Shachar-Oron/KNN_Client_Server/README.md

  * run   ```make ```
  * run  ```server.out file port```
  * run  ```client.out ip port```
- * enter a vector in the form of "vector distance k"
+ * enter an input in the form of "vector distance k"
  * to stop enter ```-1```

 ### New optimisations in the code:
-- A load data class that reads the inputs value with the inserted path
+- A CLient class
-- A Knn class that uses the Distances Calcolators class to find the common label of the input's nearest neighbors.
+- A Server that uses the KNN algorithm class to find the common label of the input's nearest neighbors.
+Finally the server class sends the label to the client.

-### A disclaimer: